ChildSight® Video (1999 - 2009)

 Mt.
 Sinai is leveraging the work of Environmental Health Watch to build a grassroots movement among individuals directly impacted by lead poisoning and continue resident and landlord engagement through healthy home assessments.
 Mt.
 Sinai has also partnered with Enterprise Community Partners to develop innovative policies and identify funding sources to assist landlords in making housing improvements to protect children from lead exposure—by convening public and private stakeholders, conducting landlord outreach, and sharing best practices.
 To facilitate this evidence-informed policy development, Mt.
 Sinai has supported partners at the Center for Urban Poverty and Community Development at Case Western Reserve University in conducting an in-depth analysis of Cleveland’s landlords and properties and estimating the costs of lead-safe housing changes, as well as the societal costs for not taking action.

-This public-private partnership (Lead Safe Cleveland Coalition) has galvanized and laid the foundation for innovative policy development and community-wide impact.
+This public-private partnership (the Lead Safe Cleveland Coalition) has galvanized and laid the foundation for innovative policy development and community-wide impact.

 State Policy Change with Local Impact